rmuit/PracticalAfas/README.md

 - SOAP clients/connections do not support 'OR filters' or ordering (the 'orderbyfieldids' argument).

-- empty values in rows: as noted just above, these are empty strings for SOAP and NULL for REST.
-(If this becomes an issue, we may need to introduce extra values to setDataIncludeEmptyFields().)

 - The default value for the 'take' argument.
 The AFAS REST API will (always?) return 100 rows maximum if the 'take' argument is not specified.
 With a SOAP client, 1000 rows will be returned.
 (Unlike REST, this is not a remote API default.
 Historically, older AFAS SOAP clients/connections -with deprecated authentication methods- had no limit to the number of rows returned.
 With the introduction of 'App tokens', SOAP connections suddenly started returning _nothing_ (i.e. zero rows) unless a 'take' parameter was specified, so the Connection class made sure to fill a value - it sets 1000 by default.)

+- date values in record sets returned by GetConnectors: date values are by default(?) returned in a format like 2009-06-15T13:45:30 by SOAP clients.
+When returned by REST clients, they have a 'Z' appended (i.e. the format is _formatted like_ Microsoft's "Universal sortable").
+The values are _not_ in UTC, though.
+(They are either in the local timezone... or in CET/CEST (UTC+1/2) because that's where AFAS' client base is.
+Probably the latter.)

+Note that it is still illegal for date values in filters (i.e. the 'filtervalues' parameter) for REST Clients' GetConnectors to have the 'Z' appended.
+In other words, these should be formatted equally to the return values from SOAP GetConnectors.

+- empty values in rows: as noted just above, these are empty strings for SOAP (if the corresponding 'Outputoptions' is set; otherwise the field is not present) and null for REST.
+This is due to the differing output format (XML vs.
+JSON) and the fact that the Connection class does not post-process them.
+(If this becomes an issue, we may need to introduce extra values to setDataIncludeEmptyFields().)

 ### Helper

 This contains a bunch of static methods which I've found useful in exchanging data with other systems:

 - A getDataBatch() method to assist in fetching a data set in multiple batches by calling the method repeatedly to get each batch.
 (This is useful for large data sets, when we need to specify a maximum 'take' parameter to calls.)

 - Conversions to/from AFAS country codes, normalizing the structure of a Dutch phone number and/or a physical address.

 Also, it contains a method called constructXML, which takes as input an array (in a very strict format) and outputs the corresponding XML string to send to an Update connector (SOAP client only).
 This has been instrumental in keeping my own sanity when I needed to test updating person objects inside contact object inside organization objects...
 Not only to have aliases for the cryptic tag names, but especially to deal with all the funny (a.o.'matching') behavior that AFAS exhibits, and to have a place to dump all my test results (in code comments that I could read back later).
 The above simple KnOrganisation example string can be output using:
 ```
 Helper::constructXml('KnOrganisation', ['name' => 'MyCompany Ltd.'], 'insert')